A geometric basis for materials families in inorganic solids: Author Contributions

 \section{Author Contributions}

-J.T. conceived and trained all models, and edited the manuscript.
+J.T. conceived and fit all representations, and edited the manuscript.
 S.C. derived the vacancy energy expression and helped J.T. in predicting vacancy energies.
 C.M. and R.C. performed defect DFT calculations.
 S.K. and R.S. synthesized and imaged the high entropy phosphide nanoparticles, and edited the corresponding sections of the manuscript.
 H.A. and P.F. supervised the study.
-T.A. conceived and supervised the study, and edited the manuscript.
+T.A. conceived and supervised the study, assisted in interpreting the results, and edited the manuscript.
 All authors reviewed the manuscript.